chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 A tuple component may be accessed by an integral parameter (a compile-time constant) as if the tuple were an array.
-Indexing is 0-based, so the initial component in the tuple is accessed by the index ``0``, and so forth.
+Indexing is 0-based, so the first component in the tuple is accessed by the index ``0``, and so forth.

    *Example (access.chpl)*.